webyrd/syntax-case-experiments/trs/README.md

 notes to this effect in the code.
 Will tested all code in Chez Scheme 10.0.0.
 Michael and Will also used Racket when developing the code in `trs2.scm` and `trs3.scm`.

+`trs6.scm` cleans up the macro in `trs5.scm` slightly, to make the code easier to read, based on suggestions from Michael Ballantyne.